 About the Editor

-Corey D. Cook's sixth chapbook, Junk Drawer, was released by Finishing Line Press in 2022.
+Corey D. Cook's seventh chapbook, Passing Cars, was released by Maverick Duck Press in 2023.

-Corey's other chapbooks are: Rhododendron in a Time of War (Scars Publications), What to Do with a Dying Parakeet (Pudding House Publications), Flock (Origami Poems Project), White Flag Raised (Kattywompus Press), and The Weight of Shadows (Finishing Line Press).
+Corey's other chapbooks are: Rhododendron in a Time of War (Scars Publications), What to Do with a Dying Parakeet (Pudding House Publications), Flock (Origami Poems Project), White Flag Raised (Kattywompus Press), The Weight of Shadows (Finishing Line Press), and Junk Drawer (Finishing Line Press).

-His work has recently appeared in Akitsu Quarterly, As It Ought To Be, Black Poppy Review, Boston Literary Magazine, Brevities, Cold Moon Journal, Duck Head Journal, Freshwater, Muddy River Poetry Review, Naugatuck River Review, Nixes Mate Review, Shamrock Haiku Journal, South Florida Poetry Journal, and Wales Haiku Journal.
+His work has recently appeared in *82 Review, Akitsu Quarterly, As It Ought To Be, Black Poppy Review, Boston Literary Magazine, Brevities, Cold Moon Journal, Duck Head Journal, Freshwater Literary Journal, Last Leaves Magazine, Muddy River Poetry Review, Naugatuck River Review, Nixes Mate Review, ONE ART, Scarlet Dragonfly Journal, Shamrock Haiku Journal, South Florida Poetry Journal, and Wales Haiku Journal.

 Corey edited The Orange Room Review with his wife, Rachael, for eight years (2006-2014).